 What Causes A Dry Scalp?

 A dry scalp is primarily caused when there is insufficient sebum secretion.
 The sebaceous glandsi XA small gland on the skin's surface that produces sebum, helps keep skin moist, and prevents skin from drying. produce sebum, a complex oil containing triglycerides and fatty acids that break down into wax esters, squalene, cholesterol esters, and cholesterol.
-Less sebum secreted makes the scalp undernourished and leads to flaking.
+Less sebum secretion affects the scalp and hair nourishment and leads to flaking.
 Inadequate sebum production can be caused by one or more of the following factors:

 - Overuse Of Shampoos: Regular shampoos strip the hair of sebum and cause the scalp to go dry.
 Shampoos contain surfactantsi XA class of chemicals used in soaps and shampoos that lower the water tension, making it easier for soap to combine with water. like SLS that also strip hair of its natural oils.
 Most shampoos have a higher pH level that could cause scalp irritation and, eventually, dry scalp.

 - Fungal And Bacterial Infections: Fungal and bacterial infections can lead to itching and a dry scalp.